lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "field": String
 }
 ```
-* field: A required String that represents a field from the Entity or an inputed variable.
+* `field`: A required String that represents a field from the Entity or an inputed variable.
 If the evaluation of the field is empty, this conditional will return true, otherwise it will return false

 ### $field-check-field
 The [$field-check-field](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/model/conditional.json) is structed as following: